-In the corporate world, leadership is a critical factor that determines the success or failure of an organization.
+In the corporate world, leadership is critical in determining an organization’s success or failure.
 However, not all leadership styles are beneficial.

 Some leaders exhibit toxic habits that can negatively impact the organization’s culture, productivity, and overall morale.

-Toxic habits are behaviors or attitudes that are harmful and destructive.
+Toxic habits are harmful and destructive behaviors or attitudes.
 They can create a hostile work environment, hinder productivity, and lead to high employee turnover.

 Reducing these toxic habits is essential because they can significantly affect the organization’s performance and the well-being of its employees.